yonggang-Xie/Notes/Leetcode/Leetcode_collections.md

 Group Anagrams (49) (Use defaultdict(list) to avoid key error / use sorted(s) as shared key)

 # String
-Reverse Integer (string operation, use[::-1] for reverse. compare every digit with the 32digit max)
+- Reverse Integer (string operation, use[::-1] for reverse. compare every digit with the 32digit max)
+- compare version number

 # prefix
 Maximum Subarray (53)